henricked/Pomodoro-App/README.md

 # Pomodoro App

 Time management, productivity app for windows.
+You can set the work and break intervals, and minimizing it makes it disappear to system tray.
+And theres a *DING* sound when its finished :D.

 ![App immage](https://i.ibb.co/Q6tKyn6/Pomodoro.png)